The Western Irrigation Network (WIN) has commenced construction.

-The Western Irrigation Network (WIN) is a $116 million project jointly funded by the Australian Government, Western Water and the private agribusinesses who will become the network’s foundation customers.
+WIN is a $116 million project jointly funded by the Australian Government, Greater Western Water and the private agribusinesses who will become the network’s foundation customers.

 At the same time, WIN has potential to transform farms currently dependent on unreliable rainfall by connecting them to a year-round guaranteed water supply.